 Modifying a PTV

-Equipment installed in PTVs may require a vehicle modification approval if it forms a change or alternation from the vehicle manufacturers’ specifications.
+Equipment installed in PTVs may require a vehicle modification approval if it forms a change or alteration from the vehicle manufacturers’ specifications.

 Modifications classified as “Simple” or “Complex” require approval.
 “Minor” modifications do not require approval.